nicolamarchiotto/blog/content/_index.md

   link = "https://www.linkedin.com/in/nicola-marchiotto-3bb3a3171/"
 +++

-Hi, I am Nicola Marchiotto, a Robotics and Software Engineer who likes tinkering with everything related to Computer Science with little sparks of Electronics and Mechanics.
+Hi, I am Nicola Marchiotto, a Robotics and Software Engineer who likes tinkering with everything related to Computer Science, with little sparks of Electronics and Mechanics.
 <br><br>
-This is a static website I developed to easily share my portfolio and to track my IT related projects.
+This is a static website I developed to easily share my portfolio and the noteworthy home projects I undertake as hobby.
+<br><br>